Haaniidae

 The Haaniidae are a new (2019) family of praying mantids, based on the type genus Haania.
-The first use of "Haaniidae" was by Giglio-Tos and it was revived as part of a major revision of mantid taxonomy; genera in the subfamily Haaniinae havie been moved here from the family Thespidae.
+The first use of "Haaniidae" was by Ermanno Giglio-Tos and it was revived as part of a major revision of mantid taxonomy; genera in the subfamily Haaniinae havie been moved here from the family Thespidae.

 The new placement is in superfamily Haanioidea (of group Cernomantodea) and infraorder Schizomantodea.
 Genera in this family have been recorded from: India, Indochina and Malesia through to New Guinea.

 Subfamilies, tribes and genera

 The Mantodea Species File lists two subfamilies: